dpero/MT-timing/README.md

 ```

 ### Sensors
 Start and finish line sensors are needed.
 For the start I have been using Banner Engineering SM312LV retroreflective photoelectric sensors.
 For the finish I used Banner Engineering SM31E & SM31R infrared opposed beam sensors.
-They are relative inexpensive (when sourced on eBay), very fast, and operate at a wide voltage range (10-30 Vdc).
+They are relatively inexpensive (when sourced on eBay), very fast, and operate at a wide voltage range (10-30 Vdc).
 ### Power supply
 You will need a power supply.
 Choose one that will power your sensors and lights.
 ### BetaBrite sign